Common Sense: A Pragmatic Approach to Unit Testing Perception Systems

 Picture an autonomous vehicle approaching an intersection as shown above.
 The vehicle uses a camera-based semantic segmentation network that identifies various elements like roads, vehicles, pedestrians, cyclists, and signage.
 Below, we'll examine annotated ground truth images from the CityScapes dataset.

 For instance, a perception system might excel at detecting vehicles and pedestrians but struggle with animals, significantly reducing its overall mAP score.
-Conversely, a system with high precision for identifying roads, vegetation, and vehicles but poor cyclist detection would still achieve an impressive mAP score - potentially masking critical safety gaps.
+Conversely, a system with high precision for identifying roads, vegetation, and vehicles but poor cyclist detection would still achieve an impressive mAP score — potentially masking critical safety gaps that human reviewers should flag.

 Beyond the metric itself, annotation quality inconsistencies further complicate evaluation.
 In the scenes below, tram line annotations appear in only three of five frames, with one annotation being particularly coarse.
-While this class may have limited safety impact, it still influences the overall metric score.
+This illustrates why consistent, high-quality human feedback is essential — inconsistent ground truth leads to unreliable validation, regardless of the metric used.

 Our Proposal: 'Common Sense'

 Equally important is the clear path ahead.
 The system must correctly identify this area as object-free.
 False detections in this zone could trigger unnecessary emergency braking, creating both passenger discomfort and potential safety hazards.
-This demonstrates why testing for both object presence and absence is crucial.
+This demonstrates why testing for both object presence and absence is crucial — and why human feedback must validate both what the model sees and what it shouldn't see.